Korea’s Drug Registration Process: A Primer for International Pharmaceuticals Companies

 Required Documentation

-Ensuring that each document is complete, accurate, and presented in a clear and organized manner is essential.
 Engaging a local regulatory consultant with expertise in Korean regulations and language capabilities can be extremely beneficial in preparing this critical documentation.
-Failure to comply with the requirements or any error in the dossier can lead to extended timelines, additional costs, and, in worst-case scenarios, rejection of the application.
+Local experts can help navigate the complex regulatory environment and ensure compliance with all requirements.
+Any errors or omissions in the dossier can lead to extended review timelines, additional costs, and, in the worst-case scenario, rejection of the application.
+Therefore, investing in proper documentation and local expertise is essential for a smooth and successful drug registration process in Korea.

 Regulatory Timelines

-Companies should also regularly monitor the progress of their application and be prepared to adjust strategies based on interim feedback.
-Hiring a local regulatory affairs specialist who understands the intricate details of the Korean regulatory landscape can help to navigate these timelines more effectively, ensuring that all deadlines are met and that the process moves as swiftly as possible.
+Monitoring the progress of the application regularly and being prepared to adjust strategies based on interim feedback is also important (Food and Drug Safety Ministry).
+Engaging a local regulatory affairs specialist who understands the intricate details of the Korean regulatory landscape can be highly beneficial.
+These specialists can provide valuable insights and guidance, helping to navigate the regulatory timelines more effectively.
+By ensuring that all deadlines are met and that the process moves as swiftly as possible, companies can increase their chances of achieving timely drug approval in Korea.

 Special Considerations for International Companies